 Eurostar's return fares are cheaper than two one-ways, so always book a round trip as return rather than two one-ways.

-This is different from most European train fares, where a return is twice the one-way fare.
+This is different from most European trains, where a return is twice the one-way fare.

 -